 Survey Camp

-Other costs incurred include the 4 day residential Survey Camp in Tullymore Forest Park in Newcastle County Down.
+Survey camp is now held on the old Jordanstown campus.
 This survey camp is scheduled in semester 2, generally in week 12, the exact details will be confirmed by the Module Coordinator.
-You will be required to either travel to survey camp OR book local accommodation for three nights.
+You will be required to either travel to survey camp for the duration of the surveying exercise .
 As part of the survey camp it is expected that you wear appropriate footwear and wet weather clothing is required.

 It is important to remember that costs associated with accommodation, travel (including car parking charges) and normal living will need to be covered in addition to tuition fees.